eLearning-TUDarmstadt/moodle-tool_cleanupusers/README.md

 To check the technical implementation look at `/lib/moodlelib.php`.

-In addition to the provided functionality the Plugin does:
+In addition to the provided functionality the deprovisionuser-plugin does:
 - delete the complete entry in the `user` table.

 ## Subplugins